by-cx/lobby/README.md

 # Lobby - simple server/service discovery service

+TLDR: This a labeling tool for your servers.
+Like AWS resource tags but available everywhere.

 In one of ours projects we needed service discovery that doesn't need complicated setup just to share a simple information about running services and checking if they are still alive.
 So we came up with this small service we called Lobby.
 It's like a lobby for users in games but in this case there are